csoneson/WagnerEMT2020/README.md

-# Wagner et al 2020
+# Mass Cytometric and Transcriptomic Profiling of Epithelial-Mesenchymal Transitions in Human Mammary Cell Lines

 This repository contains the workflow for analyzing the RNA-seq data in

-* Wagner _et al_ (2020): Mass Cytometric and Transcriptomic Profiling of Epithelial-Mesenchymal Transitions in Human Mammary Cell Lines
+* Wagner _et al_ (2021): Mass Cytometric and Transcriptomic Profiling of Epithelial-Mesenchymal Transitions in Human Mammary Cell Lines

 The workflow structure is based on [`ARMOR`](https://github.com/csoneson/armor) ([Orjuela, Huang, Hembach _et al_, 2019](https://www.g3journal.org/content/9/7/2089.long)).
 To run the workflow and regenerate the results, follow the instructions below.